Undergraduate Interior Design

 Pratt Institute, Bachelor of Fine Arts in Interior Design, Student Achievement Data

-Job Placement: 100% of the students graduated in May 2015 (that responded to the employment survey) were employed by January 1, 2016.
+Job Placement is 93% of the students that graduated between 7/1/16 and 6/30/17 (that responded to the post-graduation survey) were employed within one year.

 Images: (above) Cameron Billinghurst; (inset) Jennifer Palomaa, Thesis SP14, The Mobile Hostel